luizbgomide/sovereign/spells.md

 #### Suggestion
 The caster makes a single one-sentence statement as part of casting this spell, a process which is subtle enough to appear as no more than ordinary conversation.

-All who hear the caster speak within a forty-foot radius must make a [Mental](/rules#mental) saving throw or come to immediately believe the statement is true unless it seems physically impossible to them or it is emotionally intolerable to believe.
+All who hear the caster speak within a 40ft must make a [Mental](/rules#mental) saving throw or come to immediately believe the statement is true unless it seems physically impossible to them or it is emotionally intolerable to believe.

 The listeners must be able to understand the caster’s language, and the caster may exempt up to two targets per caster level from this delusion when casting the spell, so as to avoid beguiling their companions.